<> <>

 Wegovy is a once-weekly injectable medication containing semaglutide, an active ingredient that is commonly used to stabilise blood sugar levels.
 In the UK, Wegovy is used for weight loss and in the treatment of obesity [4].

 It has been studied and trialled as a weight management drug and, when used alongside a calorie deficit and exercise routine, it can be an effective aid to weight loss.
-And, Wegovy is one of the medications we prescribe as part of Juniper's Weight Reset Programme.
+And, Wegovy is one of the medications we prescribe as part of the Juniper Programme.

 Saxenda